-Alison Dewar investigates the pros and cons of self-employment and ‘working for the man’, looking at whether a hefty wage and secure pension scheme is really worth such a high price tag on our happiness and wellbeing
+Alison Dewar investigates the pros and cons of being self-employed, or ‘working for the man’.
+Is a hefty wage and secure pension scheme is really worth the high price tag?
+It’s our freedom, happiness and wellbeing?

 “Sorry, lots going on, just being made redundant.”
 As emails go, the response to a simple enquiry about the village summer fair was certainly short – but was it sweet?

 It started me thinking.
 And not least because she was the third of my contacts in just 10 days to tell me they were being made redundant or leaving with a ‘golden handshake’.